Porges/ways-to-play/src/games/novum-quinque/index.md

 ## Play

+Littre2:
 One player is chosen to be the first thrower, the other players place their bets (which will be matched 1:1 by the thrower), and the thrower rolls two dice.
-The thrower loses the bets on a dice total of 5 or 9 (8 of the 36 possible combinations), and wins on 3, 11, or a doublet (10 of 36).
+The thrower loses the bets on a dice total of 5 or 9 (8 of the 36 possible combinations), and wins on 3, 11, or a doublet (10 of 36).{%fn%}In French, throws of 3 or 11 were the <span lang="fr">hasards</span>.[@Littre2 1987]{%endfn%}

 On any other result (non-doublet 4, 6, 7, 8, or 10), a target number or **chance** is established.
 The roller then rolls repeatedly until they roll the chance number, in which case they win, or they roll 5 or 9, in which case they lose.